carlosorts97/pokemon-damage-simulator/README.md

 ### 03_damage_simulator.py
 Uses the processed data from pokemon_data_mod.csv and movimientos_pokemon_info.csv to calculate a simplified estimate of the damage a selected Pokémon can deal with its moves, applying a formula based on stats and type and STAB multipliers.

+## ⚔️ How to Use the Damage Simulator
+This notebook (03_damage_simulator.py) allows you to simulate the potential damage dealt by a selected Pokémon using its moves.
+The simulation is based on a simplified formula that considers:

+Base stats (Attack, Special Attack)

+Move characteristics (power, type, damage class)

+STAB (Same Type Attack Bonus)

+Type effectiveness multipliers (e.g., fire vs. grass = x2)

+### 🔍 Pokémon Selection
+In section 2.1 Pokémon Searcher, **the user is prompted to enter the name of a Pokémon from the dataset**.
+The script will then search for the corresponding entry and automatically select it for the damage simulation.

+If the Pokémon exists in the dataset, its stats and moves will be retrieved and used in the next step of the simulation.

+This makes it easy to explore and compare different Pokémon in a flexible and user-friendly way.